dmodel-ai/dmodel-ai.github.io/understanding-understanding-optionals/blog_post.md

 values, testing the model's _interprocedural_ understanding.

-We can also test how well models understand type annotations
-\todo{python is not graudally typed}
-separately; since Python is a gradually typed language, most of the Python code used as training data operates in an untyped fashion, so models may understand the dynamic flow of optional values but not their static type annotations.
+We can also test how well models understand type annotations separately; since the inclusion of type annotations in Python is not required^[Technically this is known as "Optional typing", but that's confusing in the context of this post.
+Not to be confused with Gradual Typing, as introduced by Siek et al.], most of the Python code used as training data operates in an untyped fashion, so models may understand the dynamic flow of optional values but not their static type annotations.
 Test 5, below, tests the models understanding of `Optional` types annotations.^[The trailing colon makes a type expression the only valid completion; function declarations with a colon and no type, like `def fn(x:)` are not valid python.
 Since we’ve already seen a usage of `get_square` that is passed a None value, it wouldn’t be type-valid to complete the program with just `int`.
 So a model can be tested on its understanding of `Optional` annotations by seeing if its completion of the partial program includes `Optional[int]`.]

 *Test 5*:
 ```python